ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 ---
 id: scripting_basics
-name: Scripting in CORE
+name: Scripting in Core
-title: Scripting in CORE
+title: Scripting in Core
 categories:
     - Tutorial
 ---

-# Scripting in CORE
+# Scripting in Core

 !!! warning
     Flagged for Review.